Get started with Connect embedded components

 takes an array of CssFontSource or CustomFontSource objects.

-If you’re using custom fonts in your page (that is, .
+If you use custom fonts on your page (for example, .

 or .

-files), you must specify these files when initializing Connect embedded components.
-Doing this allows Connect embedded components to properly render these fonts.
-You can specify these as:
+files), you must specify the font files when initializing Connect embedded components.
+Doing so allows Connect embedded components to properly render the fonts.
+You can specify the files as:

 CssFontSource